Monday, December 10, 2018

 Vicky

-Several days after the engagement party, Alvin and Mala invited us to their home, with the rest of Al's friends, in order to celebrate our engagement...
-The men were teasing Al for finally 'being caugh' in the 'Marriage Trap', just like they were ten years earlier..."Wait until the babies arrive and you wouldn't be able to sleep at night!"
-They teased us..
-It was a wounderful party, full of laughter and love.
+Several days after the engagement party, his close friends Alvin and Mala, invited us to their home,with the rest of Al's friends, in order to celebrate our engagement...
+The men were teasing Al for being finally "being caught' in the 'Marriage Trap', just like they were ten years earlier..."Wait until the babies arrive and you wouldn't sleep at night!"
+They teased us...
+It was a lovely party; full of laughter, joy and love

 Engagement Party with Al's closest Friends